sagea/deno-first-look/readme.md

 ```

 ### My Ramblings
 - I enjoy the import system.
-Specificially how it doesn't behave like node_modules
+Specifically how it doesn't behave like node_modules
-- denon cli is definitely a must as far as I can tell
+- Denon CLI is a must as far as I can tell

 #### Things that make me happy

-- deno: Top level async and await
+- deno: Top-level async and await
 - deno: Import maps